BoxedBrain/pws-docs/docs/installation/browser/chrome.md

 The add-on is now installed and the icon is added to the browser.

-## Installing the add-on via the WebClient
+!!! hint

-It is also possible to install the add-on via the WebClient.
-To do this, login to the WebClient and click on the icon at the bottom of the page.
+    It is also possible to find the Add-on link in the WebClient page footer, if it is not installed yet.